RemiNoel/kr/README.md

-Repository of solutions written in C used solve various problems.
+Repository of solutions written in C used to solve various K&R C Programming exercises.